-0

-Final Senior Project: 50%
+Final Project: 50%

 Project Proposal: 10

-Project Status Update: 20
+Project Status Update: 10

 Project Presentation: 10

-Midterm Exam: 10
+Midterm Exam: 20

-Senior Project
+Project

-Your senior project will be an in-depth analysis of a topic of your own choosing.
-You have the OPTION of working in pairs to complete the project.
+Your project will be an in-depth research analysis of a topic of your own choosing.
+You will work in groups of 3 to complete the project.
 No, you may not create a larger group, so don't bother asking.
-Groups must be formed by the end of the second week of classes.
+You have until the end of the second week of classes to voluntarily form groups, and I will assign groups after, if anyone remains without a group.